dignitas123/nuxt3-starter/README.md

 // use icon from collection "Unicons" and name icon is "sun"
 <IconUil:sun />
 ```
-### Precommit and Postmerge
-This project using husky and commitlint for precommit and postmerge.
-when you commit, it will check your commit message and running "yarn lint-staged" to check your staged files.
-configuration in : `/path/to/.husky/pre-commit` and `/path/to/commitlint.config.js`

-And when Postmerge, it will run "yarn" to automatically install new dependencies.
-configuration in `/path/to/.husky/post-merge`

 ## License

 This project is licensed under the MIT license, Copyright (c) 2022 Alfian Dwi Nugraha.
 For more information see the [LICENSE](LICENSE.md) file.